We expected Nintendo to make a console announcement this year, but we didn't anticipate that it would be a reborn NES.

 Picking which NES game deserves the most admiration feels like choosing your favourite kid, but really, The Legend of Zelda is absolutely on par with Super Mario Bros.
-3. The original set the template for action role-playing adventures and kick-started one of the greatest franchises in gaming.
+3. The original set the template for action role-playing adventures, and kick-started one of the greatest franchises in all of gaming.

 And it totally holds up.
 True, the 1986 original isn't as vast or flashy as the also-essential follow-up games, but there's still a sense of mystery and wonder to the world, not to mention a serious challenge.
 Revisit this before playing next year's Breath of the Wild, for sure.

 The King of Kong might have focused on the original arcade obsession, but Donkey Kong is just as addictive on NES.
 As ever, as proto-Mario (Jumpman), you'll leap over barrels and fireballs while climbing ladders to confront the titular gorilla over stealing your lady love.

 It's a game of skill, memorization, and tenacity as you learn the patterns, time your jumps and movements appropriately, and try to push further and further into the stack of tough stages.
 Donkey Kong is a prime example of how enthralling a relatively simple game can be.